Pick and place automation refers to using robots and automated equipment to pick up items from point A and place them in point B.

 SCARA robots

 The first two joints move for extension, retraction, and rotation, while the last two mimic a wrist motion.
-These robots excel at high-speed assembly and pick and place tasks that need a wider motion range.
+These robots excel at high-speed pick and place and assembly jobs that need a wider motion range.

 Six-axis robots

-These are the cutting-edge, the crème de la crème of pick-and-place robotics.
+These are the crème de la crème of pick-and-place and packaging robot lists.

 With "6DOF," standing for Six Degrees Of Freedom, the articulated multi-joint arms can twist and turn 360 degrees, grabbing objects from almost any position.

-They're perfect for complex assembly, packaging, CNC machine tending, and loading/unloading tasks, especially when the items are in tricky positions or orientations.
+They're perfect for complex assembly, full-on robotic packaging systems, CNC machine tending, and loading/unloading tasks, especially when the items are in tricky positions or orientations.

 The downside?
 They're usually slower and pricier, but the industry is evolving, and faster models are coming up in extremely competitive price ranges.